particle-iot/docs/src/content/reference/device-os/firmware.md

 - On the Electron, the timer groups are D0/D1/C4/C5, D2/D3/A4/A5/B2/B3, WKP, RX/TX, B0/B1.
 {{/if}}
 {{#if has-nrf52}}
-On mesh devices, pin A0, A1, A2, A3, D2, D3, D4, D5, D6, D7, and D8 can be used for PWM.
+On Gen 3 Feather devices (Argon, Boron, Xenon), pins A0, A1, A2, A3, D2, D3, D4, D5, D6, D7, and D8 can be used for PWM.
 Pins are assigned a PWM group.
 Each group must share the same
 frequency and resolution, but individual pins in the group can have a different duty cycle.

 - Group 3: Pins D2, D3, A4, and A5.